paol-imi/react-reparenting/README.md

 This process is more related to the DOM (or to the current environment), at `"React level"` the Child is still part of the same Parent.
 This is where `React-reparenting` intervenes.

 This package offers `easy` and `intuitive` tools to solve this problem.
-With a few lines of code you will be able to re-render your app and transfer your children, without being re-mounted or losing their internal state.
+With a few lines of code you will be able to transfer your components, without them being re-mounted or losing their internal state.

 ## Documentation 📖